oblac/jodd-site/beta.md

 -----
 # What's coming next?

-## Release v3.4.11
+## Release v3.5.1

-Some more tweaking and tuning, cleaning and fixing... towards v3.5.
+After so many exiting changes in 3.5, the next release will be all about issues fixing and small changes.

 ## Code coverage increase